bfolkens/aws-tools/README.md

 # Introduction

 Over the years, I've written a set of utility scripts to automate some of the repetitive and mundane tasks on AWS, thereby avoiding clicks through the AWS web console.
-These scripts follow the theme of being simple and requiring only the `jq` utility.
+These scripts follow the theme of being simple and requiring only the `jq` utility, and to offer maximum composability where possible.

 # Usage